-Table 1.2 Investors in the Norwegian bond market.
-Holdings at year-end, in billions of NOK dictability.
-Asset-backed bonds are relatively common among businesses, particularly in the real estate, oil, gas and shipping sectors, where buildings, ships, oil rigs or other fixed assets serve as collateral.
+Fixed rate bonds are more common in the corporate bond market than in the bank bond market.
+Fixed coupon payments provide businesses with more predictability.
+Asset-backed bonds are relatively common among businesses, particularly in the real estate, oil, gas and shipping sectors, where buildings, ships, oil rigs and other fixed assets serve as collateral.